 MEDIA ART AS THINKING SPACE

 The immersive audio-visual installation, Energy Passages (2004) explores the interconnectedness of language as an energy system, the influence of the newspaper as a mass medium, and human interaction in the space around us.
 Through the lens of daily news, participants are encouraged to create poetic or random sequences of words and explore how language influences perception.
-The complex dynamic between media, technology, and human behavior invites viewers to reflect on their role in shaping the evolving mixed reality of our current environment. [link]
+The complex dynamic between media, technology, and human behavior invites viewers to reflect on their role in shaping the evolving mixed reality of our current environment. [link] Winner of the iF Industry Forum Design Award in the category Art in Public Space in 2005. [link]

 References: